 I am talking about the people who have no plan, who have no inkling of a plan B, no regard for their values or priorities, for the family or the loved ones they are hurting by their actions.
 It is my theory that when you get the urge to just blow it up without measuring the consequences or the pain–it is because fear is in the way.

-Yesterday, I talked about a client who was afraid of ‘selling out’.
-She had a lot of fear around leaving her job.
+I have a client who has a lot of fear around leaving her job.
 Security was very important to her as was supporting her family.
-However, frequently she would talk about just walking in and giving her 2 weeks notice and going back to school.
-I admit when she talked about doing this her face would light up and she would get very excited—usually a sign to me that someone is on the right track.
-She was on the right track–she was just trying to take the long road around the fear monger rather then go through the doubts, insecurities and fears that were in her face.
+However, frequently she would talk about just walking in and giving her two weeks notice and going back to school.
+I admitted when she talked about doing this her face would light up, and she would get very excited—usually a sign to me that someone is on the right track.
+She was on the right track–she was just trying to take the long road around the monger rather than go through the doubts, insecurities, and fears.
 This long road could involve, debt, not being able to afford her child’s college education, keeping her husband from pursuing his dreams, and taking time away from her children as she went back to school.
-Now none of those things are life threatening but they were very much against her values of financial security (e.g. no debt) and family (e.g. her husbands dreams, spending time with her children).
+Now, none of those things are life-threatening, but they were very much against her values of financial security (e.g., no debt) and family (e.g., her husband’s dreams, spending time with her children).
 So when she started talking about blowing it all up–I started getting curious about her fears.
-Turns out the Fear Monger was running rampant in her brain, she was full of self doubt, insecurity and anxiety about going back to school.
+It turns out the Monger was running rampant in her brain; she was full of self-doubt, insecurity, and anxiety about going back to school.

-The kicker is that even if she blows everything up and takes the long road around the fear monger and just quits her job, heads back to school she STILL has to eventually face the fears.
-She HAS to go through the Fear Monger eventually.
+The kicker is that even if she blows everything up and takes the long road around the monger and just quits her job, heads back to school, she STILL has to eventually face the fears.
+She HAS to go through the Monger eventually.
 She has to deal with herself, face her doubts and fears about trying something new, going back to school and risking her family’s security.
-Because although her job is making her unhappy, it is herself her self doubt and negative self talk that is keeping her in that place.
+Because although her job is making her unhappy, it is herself her self-doubt and negative self-talk that is keeping her in that place.
 She has to learn how to deal with herself and make change within herself, facing the fear one step at a time.

-Her fear isn’t going anywhere, it will just be temporarily covered by the carnage of the “blow it all up” bomb.
-Basically she will have to face all these doubts after causing her family thousands of dollars of debt and loss of valuable time both things she highly values OR she can face her fears one step at a time as she plans the best way to move forward.
+Her fear isn’t going anywhere; it will just be temporarily covered by the carnage of the “blow it all up” bomb.
+She will have to face all these doubts after causing her family thousands of dollars of debt and loss of valuable time both things she highly values OR she can face her fears one step at a time as she plans the best way to move forward.
 It isn’t that quitting her job and going back to school is a bad idea.
-The point is there are 2 ways to go about her plan.
-1. blow it all up and deal with the pain and consequences later 2. make a plan for quitting her job and going back to school that fits with her values, priorities and obligations
+The point is there are two ways to go about her plan.
+1. blow it all up and deal with the pain and consequences later 2. make a plan for quitting her job and going back to school that fits with her values, priorities, and obligations

 When have you been tempted to blow it all up with no regards for the consequences?